heidi-holappa/tira-labra-2022/README.md

 # Introduction
-This project was built as a university course project in Summer 2022 for the laboratory class of Data Structures and Algorithms.
-I chose to do my project on lossless data compression.
+This project is being built as a university course project during Summer 2022 for the laboratory class of Data Structures and Algorithms.
+I propose doing my project on lossless data compression.

-The project is built on two well known algorithms <inserts names here>. <add additional details on application details>.
+The initial proposal is to do a comparison on two well known algorithms, Huffman coding and LZ77.
+For more detailed proposal please see 'Requirements specification.'
+For detailed report on the projects first week see 'Weekly Report #1.'

 ## Project documentation